ezgisubasi/ezgisubasi/README.md

 - 🔭 I’m currently working on RASA Chatbot
-- 🌱 I’m currently learning NLP
+- 🌱 I’m interested in Machine Learning, Data Science and NLP
 - 💬 Ask me about anything!
 - 📫 How to reach me: instagram: @ezgi.codes